 The Practice Change Leaders for Aging and Health is a national program to develop, support and expand the influence of organizational leaders who are committed to achieving transformative improvements in care for older adults.
-The Practice Change Leaders program is jointly supported by the Atlantic Philanthropies and the John A. Hartford Foundation.
+The Practice Change Leaders program, and its predecessor Program the Practice Change Fellows, are jointly supported by the Atlantic Philanthropies and the John A. Hartford Foundation.

 Our nationâ€™s health delivery system frequently does not meet the unique needs of older adults.
 Wide gaps remain between evidence-based approaches, nationally recognized best practices, and how care is currently delivered for many conditions that disproportionately affect this population.
 Strong leadership is needed to ensure that promising innovations are implemented to improve health and functional outcomes in older adults.

 The Practice Change Leaders program is a one-year opportunity to gain enhanced leadership skills and content expertise to positively influence care for older adults.
 Leaders complete a project aimed at integrating improved care for older adults within their organization, allowing them to remain at their full time job throughout the one-year program.

 The Atlantic Philanthropies are dedicated to bringing about lasting changes in the lives of disadvantaged and vulnerable people.
 Atlantic is a limited life foundation that makes grants through its five programme areas: Ageing, Children & Youth, Population Health, Reconciliation & Human Rights, and Founding Chairman.
 Atlantic is active in Australia (final grants made in 2011), Bermuda, Northern Ireland, the Republic of Ireland, South Africa, the United States and Viet Nam.
 To learn more, please visit: www.atlanticphilanthropies.org